FAQs

 What extra-curricular activities are available for Chesapeake Academy students?

-In addition to a full day of classes, students find time to participate in a variety of other activities that include: soccer, golf, basketball, volleyball, track and field, tennis, music, drama, chorus, tone chimes, yearbook, student government, instrumental music lessons, area field trips, Inward Bound (an overnight excursion), Blue and White intramural activities, and community service.
+In addition to a full day of classes, students find time to participate in a variety of other activities that include: soccer, golf, basketball, volleyball, track and field, cross country, tennis, music, drama, chorus, tone chimes, yearbook, student government, instrumental music lessons, area field trips, Inward Bound (an overnight excursion), Blue and White intramural activities, and community service.

 Back to Top